Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Surgical intervention

-Surgical treatment is prescribed when it is necessary to eliminate the tumor that caused the disease, the procedure allows you to restore the integrity of the nerve and restore muscle function.
+Surgical treatment is prescribed if it is necessary to eliminate the tumor that caused the disease; the procedure allows you to restore the integrity of the nerve and restore muscle function.

 Ophthalmoplegia

-Ophthalmoplegia is called paralysis of the muscles of the eye, which occurs when the oculomotor nerves are damaged.
+Ophthalmoplegia is a paralysis of the eye muscles that occurs when the oculomotor nerves are damaged.

-Ophthalmoplegia can occur with congenital or acquired lesions of the nervous system in the area of the nerve roots or trunks, in the area of the nuclei of the cranial nerves.
+Ophthalmoplegia can occur with congenital or acquired lesions of the nervous system in the area of nerve roots or trunks, in the area of the cranial nerve nuclei.
 For example, congenital ophthalmoplegia occurs as a result of aplasia of the nuclei of the oculomotor nerves, and in some cases can be combined with changes in the eye muscles and aplasia of the nerve trunks.
-This pathology is often combined with malformations of the eyeball, it can be observed in several members of the same family.
+This pathology is often combined with malformations of the eyeball and can be observed in several members of the same family.

 • Demyelinating diseases;